 Have I or someone else got Concussion? – How to tell pitch side if you or someone else needs to stop playing.
-Concussion is a traumatic brain injury and should not be ignored.
+A concussion is a traumatic brain injury and should not be ignored.
 It happens in many sports and can be from a contact or non-contact injury and is typically from rotational or linear forces transmitted to the brain.

 There is a significant range of tolerance between individuals to head impact forces and therefore every person should be treated individually.
-Secondary impact injury to the brain where people have died through continuing to play with concussion in the same game or returning some weeks later not fully recovered are well documented and must be avoided.
+Secondary impact injury to the brain where people have died through continuing to play with a concussion in the same game or returning some weeks later not fully recovered is well documented and must be avoided.

 Analogies and advice should be:

 The 6Rs – Recognise, Remove, Refer, Rest, Recover, Return

 Identifying signs and symptoms of concussion can be difficult at times and in elite sport, there are set protocols and now video analysis to aid decision making for the healthcare professionals.
 Although many tools are available in elite sports problems still occur, with players continuing to play who have suffered a concussion during a game, like the George North incident for Wales Rugby Union.
 This shows the requirement for continued improvement and ever-evolving player welfare and safety measures.
 If anyone is unsure at any level of the sport take the safe option and remove them from the field of play to avoid further injury or delayed issues.
 It may be a teammate, coach, parent, friend or spectator at different levels of sport helping to identify and remove a player.